xXleowXx/gitlab-charts/doc/development/minikube/index.md

 This guide is meant to serve as a cross-plaform resource for setting up a local Kubernetes development environment.
-In this guide, we'll be using [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) as it is the defacto standard.
+In this guide, we'll be using [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) as it is the de facto standard.

 ## Getting Started with Minikube